Formidable battery life

 |160.2 x 72.9 x 8.0mm|

-For less than $700, you get a Snapdragon 865 phone with a great display, shocking battery life, a passable camera, and good looks to boot.
+For around $500, you get a Snapdragon 865 phone with a great display, shocking battery life, a passable camera, and good looks to boot.
 The official starting price of phones such as the Samsung Galaxy S20 and Pixel 4 XL is $899-$999, though they’ve been semi-permanently discounted to $799 and $699, respectively.
 Both the OnePlus 8 Pro and the LG V60 hover around $899, but they are larger.
 Some consumers may be put off by the OnePlus 8’s lack of wireless charging, but at least there’s semi-official support for dirt and water protection.
 The one place competing devices truly win is the camera.
 OnePlus’ camera isn’t good enough.
 Again.

 OnePlus 8 review: Should you buy it?